xformerfhs/PBKDF2WinCTester/README.md

 | `password` | The password that is used in the PBKDF2 function |
 | `doItRight` | If there is any parameter following the password the salt is treated as a byte array.
 If there is nothing following the password the salt is treated as an integer |

-The program has 2 to modi.
+The program has 2 modi.
 In the first modus (the "wrong" modus) it interprets the "salt" as an integer.
 This is a common misconception and found quite often on the internet.
 Also, the password is hashed with the current encoding, i.e. ANSI for the ANSI version and UTF-16 for the Unicode version.

 In the second modus it interprets the "salt" as a byte array which is the correct way to handle it.
 Also, the passwod is converted to UTF-8 before it is hashed.